shenitagao/digital-garden/_notes/email.md

 # in conclusion

-email is inherently good.
-IF we choose to use it nicely. so let's do that!! thanks <3
+like rousseau or some guy said about human nature, email is inherently good. so let's get back to basics!! thanks <3

 ---